Deciphering Solar Magnetic Activity. The Solar Cycle Clock: Summary and Discussion

-In closing, since the flux system that will (imminently) provide cycle~25 activity has been present on the sun and visible in the BP panel of Figure~\ref{fig:bands} since just after the cycle 24 solar maximum, we can {\em already\/} predict when cycle 25 will end by linear extrapolation of the cycle 25 bands' equatorward progress. \cite{LeamonEA2020} thus predicted with October~2031 $\pm$ 9~months (and therefore cycle 25 will be of quite average length at around 11 years), which puts the cessation of major solar activity associated with the next pre-terminator in the first half of 2027 (March $\pm 6$ months).
-For reference, Solar Orbiter's 5th Venus Gravity Assist maneuver will occur in December~2026, lifting the peak heliolatitude of its orbit to $\sim$25\degree\ in March~2027, which is extremely fortuitous timing to observe the anticipated pre-Terminator changes in flux systems at 55\degree.
+In closing, since the flux system that will (imminently) provide cycle~25 activity has been present on the sun and visible in the BP panel of Figure~\ref{fig:bands} since just after the cycle 24 solar maximum, we can {\em already\/} predict when cycle 25 will end by linear extrapolation of the cycle 25 bands' equatorward progress. \cite{LeamonEA2020} thus predicted with October~2031 $\pm$ 9~months (and therefore cycle 25 will be of quite average length), which puts the cessation of major solar activity associated with the next pre-terminator in the first half of 2027 (March $\pm$ 6~months). { These predictions will be refined at the polar field reversal (one-fifth of the way through the terminator-to-terminator cycle)---which we may currently estimate to be the first half of 2024.
+We note that according to the recent results of \cite{2021SoPh..296...82O}, the likelihood of extreme geomagnetic consequences among those events that do occur in $\sim$2024--2027 after the polar field reversal and before the pre-terminator is increased compared to the coming few years (the rise phase of the cycle from now until the polar field reversal).} For reference, {\em Solar Orbiter\/}'s 5th Venus Gravity Assist maneuver will occur in December~2026, lifting the peak heliolatitude of its orbit to $\sim$25\degree\ in March~2027, which is extremely fortuitous timing to observe the anticipated pre-Terminator changes in flux systems at 55\degree.
 Two other out-of-ecliptic missions are under consideration by NASA---the {\em Solar Cruiser\/} Mission-of-Opportunity is in development (to launch with {\em IMAP}, scheduled for early 2025), and the {\em Solaris\/} concept is in a Phase-A study for the next MIDEX mission, and if selected will launch in late 2025 and will make its first high-latitude polar pass in mid~2029.

-As Cycle~25 rises in 2020, it will likely be the last solar activity cycle that is not fully understood.
+The significant advances these coming observations will make, together with the decade of step-by-step improvements to theory and modeling (constrained by said significant observational advances) they will drive, makes it probable that, as it rises in 2021, Cycle 25 will be the last solar activity cycle that is not fully understood.